llvm/llvm-project/libcxx/docs/Hardening.rst

 - **Debug mode**, which enables all the available checks in the library, including heuristic checks that might have significant performance overhead as well as internal library assertions.
-This mode should be used in non-production environments (such as test suites, CI, local development).
+This mode should be used in non-production environments (such as test suites, CI, or local development).
   We don’t commit to a particular level of performance in this mode and it’s *not* intended to be used in production.

 .. note::